Pan-Fried Lavash Rolls with Sausage, Cheese, and Egg

 Step 13:

-Fry it on low heat until golden brown, then turn it over to the other side.
+Fry over low heat until golden, then flip to the other side.

 Step 14: